Are you able to sell a house with a tax lien In Oregon

 1. Gather Information: Check any letters from the Oregon Department of Revenue about unpaid property taxes.

-2. Consult Public Records: Go to your local county office or its website to look up any liens on your property.
+2. Consult Public Records: Visit your local county office or its website to find out about any liens on your property.

 3. Verify with a Checklist: Use a checklist to check every detail.
 Find out how much you owe and for which tax periods.

-4. Speak to the Revenue Office: Call the Oregon Department of Revenue if you have questions about your property’s status.
+4. Speak to the Revenue Office: If you have questions about your property’s status, call the Oregon Department of Revenue.

 You can fix tax liens by checking for them before selling your house.
 This makes the sale easier and prevents trouble with mortgages or title companies.